KnpLabs/FriendlyContexts/doc/feature-smartStep.md

     @smartStep
     Scenario: I fill in the second step
-        Given I fill in the first step
-        When I fill in "field2" with "value2"
+        Given I fill in the first step # <= reused scenario When I fill in "field2" with "value2"
         And I press "Submit"
         Then I should be on the step 3 page

     Scenario: I fill in the third step
-        Given I fill in the second step
-        When I fill in "field3" with "value3"
+        Given I fill in the second step # <= reused scenario When I fill in "field3" with "value3"
         And I press "Submit"
         Then I should be on the product page